-On the other hand, I know a guy who won’t even go to a restaurant if they serve alcohol.
+On the other hand, I know a guy who won’t even go into a restaurant if it serves alcohol.

-I even occasionally go to a bar with my improv class friends to hang out.
-I order a beer of the root beer variety.
+I even occasionally went to a bar with my improv class friends to hang out after class.
+I ordered a beer of the non-alcoholic root variety.

-2. I don’t want to play Russian roulette.
+- I don’t want to play Russian roulette.
 A quarter of people who drink are considered problem drinkers and almost 10% are considered alcoholics.
-I guess I don’t want to risk becoming one of those statistics.
+I don’t want to risk becoming one of those statistics.

-- If you are a pastor, what do you think a pastor should refrain or not?
+- If you are a pastor, do you think a pastor should refrain or not?

-- If you are not a pastor, what do you think about pastors who do?
+- If you are not a pastor, what do you think about pastors who do drink socially?